davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].

-To model the variability of model pressures due to analytical uncertainties, barometry is applied separately for nearest-neighbor pyroxene and olivine measurements.
-Analytical errors are propagated through the calculation.
-To correct for the mild pressure dependence of the two-pyroxene thermometer, and the temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iteratively optimizing to a common solution for each set of microprobe measurements.
+Within each sample, pressures are calculated separately for nearest-neighbor pyroxene and olivine measurements, and analytical errors are propagated through the calculation.
+To correct for the mild pressure dependence of the two-pyroxene thermometer and coupled temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iterative optimization.
-This yields a set of separate internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
-In @fig:depth, we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling ($n=100,000$) to the analytical errors on each pressure estimate.
+This yields internally consistent depth and temperature measurements for each set of microprobe shots.
+For each measurement, Monte Carlo random sampling ($n=100,000$) explores the sensitivity of the pressure estimate to analytical errors.
+The density of the resulting error space for each sample is contoured in @fig:depth.

 The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [@fig:depth].
 The depth